RoskiDeluge/portfolio/pages/posts/focus_framework.md

 Why?

 As a developer/builder, we usually attach our passion to the things we're building or coding.
-But if we build from our principles, we can remain uncommitted to a particular product and service if it doesn't bring them closer to achieving our declared victories.
+But if we build from our principles, we can remain uncommitted to a particular product and service if it doesn't bring us closer to achieving our declared victories.

 Ok, so you've declared your victories, what's next?
 Now we need to commit to solving a problem in a way that lets us realize our declared victories.
 How can we do that?
 By making something that achieves product-market fit.